 - Age and health: Some dogs won’t be able to regulate their temperature as well and will need greater protection from the cold, including puppies, elderly dogs, and those with health issues or compromised immune systems.
 Dogs with hip or joint issues will especially suffer in the cold.
 A supplement can help ease their pains and increase the amount of time they can enjoy outdoors.

-Down to the Degree While the temperature at which your dog can comfortably handle the cold varies greatly upon its breed, size, coat, age and health, here are the baseline temperatures at which you need to start taking extra precautions for your pet’s comfort and safety:
+While the temperature at which your dog can comfortably handle the cold varies greatly upon its breed, size, coat, age and health, here are the baseline temperatures at which you need to start taking extra precautions for your pet’s comfort and safety:

 - Below 45 degrees:This is when many cold-averse dogs will start to feel uncomfortable.
 If your pup sleeps outside, ensure that their space is roofed with a thick, raised floor.
 A dog house door should be covered with weatherproofed flaps to prevent windy drafts.